 Yet I must admit that there are a few vehicles that for me personally always seem to float to the top.
 The chosen few generally feature unique and technically intriguing engineering.
 Their uncompromising, sometimes idiosyncratic design show complete contempt for market research, study clinics or other dilutive influences.
 They represent what their designers thought right and proper for a motorcar and damn the torpedoes.
 The Fulvia is one of these.

-The Citroën logo managed to survive 90 years before being the current debasement.
+The Citroën logo managed to survive 90 years before suffering the current debasement.
 The classic badge was a representation of the double helical cut gears that were the original product of André Citroën.
-The dual pattern allow the silent meshing of normal single bevel gears without generating side thrust.
+The dual pattern allowed the silent meshing of normal single bevel gears without generating side thrust.
 They had been very difficult and time-consuming to manufacture until André obtained patents and licensing rights for new processes that would allow the gears to be machined cheaper and more accurately.
 When Citroën began building cars in 1919, the logo followed.
 It adorned all their ground-breaking designs: the Traction Avant, the 2CV, the DS, the GS, and the SM.